howerj/embed/readme.md

 length information.
 See <http://www.fadden.com/tech/file-formats.html>, and <https://stackoverflow.com/questions/323604>.
 * Improve the command line argument passing in [forth.c][].
-* Simplify, or make a barebones version of, [forth.c][] designed to be as simple as possible.
-Perhaps fread/fwrite and a swap routine based on the endianess of the processor would be smaller than the current solution.
 * On the Windows platform the input and output streams should be reopened in binary mode.
 * More assertions and range checks should be added to the interpreter, for